orb-lang/espalier/doc/md/peg/mem.md

 Sends all changes to the rule to each name\.

-If this produces any changes, queues up the parent rule for another go\-around, and if not, marks it constrained\.
+If this produces any changes, queues up the parent rule of the referenced name for another go\-around, and if not, marks it constrained\.

 #### copyTraits\(rule, ref\): changed: b